Create a big flat area to work with. (Using a small plot for the purposes of the demonstration)

 /b eb fill.
 You can remove the

 ebto make it so it simply does the main function without smoothing it out at the same time; this will probably mean a bit less time spent on smoothing later but you won’t see exactly how the terrain looks until you finish.
 Start out with extremely big ones (size 20 or so), slowly go down to about size 5 as you progressively get the terrain shape down.
 Depending on the terrain this is the most time-consuming part.
+This is also the part that requires the most experience, and reference plus knowledge of natural erosion processes can really help here.

 The texturing phase, this is my favourite.
 I use a combination of different masks in the //replace command to get the results I want.
 My favourite masks by far are the angle mask,